MaxJackson13/Attack-The-Box/README.md

 I copied the relevant portion to a file and prettified the output with `jq`.
 We can see an `admin2` user.

 <img src="images/access1.png">

+Doing a light bruteforce against the `admin2` user on the web container, we find the weak and predictable password `changeme2`.
+We can simply `ssh` into the box now.

 <img src="images/access2.png">

+Let's immediately test for credential reuse.
+We can pivot into the Splunk container with `ssh`.

 <img src="images/sudo.png">

 The file `opt/splunk/etc/auth/server.pem` contains the certificate and encrypted RSA private keys generated when splunk is first installed on the machine.